-In addition to echoes from target CPS, echoes may also be present from other CPS (Pacific Saury, Cololabis saira), semi-demersal fish such as Pacific Hake (M. productus), and rockfishes (Sebastes spp.).
-When analyzing the acoustic-survey data, it is therefore necessary to filter "acoustic by-catch," i.e., backscatter not from the target species.
-To exclude echoes from mid-water, demersal, and benthic fishes, vertical temperature profiles are superimposed on the echo-integrated data for each transect.
-Echoes below the surface mixed layer are excluded from the CPS analysis (Fig. 10).
+In addition to echoes from target CPS, echoes may also be present from other CPS (Pacific Saury, Cololabis saira), or semi-demersal fish such as Pacific Hake and rockfishes (Sebastes spp.).
+When analyzing the acoustic-survey data, it was therefore necessary to filter "acoustic by-catch," i.e., backscatter not from the target species.
+To exclude echoes from mid-water, demersal, and benthic fishes, vertical temperature profiles were superimposed on the echo-integrated data for each transect.
+Echoes below the surface mixed layer were excluded from the CPS analysis (Fig. 9).
 In areas dominated by Pacific Herring, for example off Vancouver Island, backscatter was integrated to a maximum depth of 75 m.
-This depth range aims to minimize integration of bottom-dwelling fish like ling-cod and multiple species of rockfishes (Richards et al., 1991).